edouard-lopez/sophia-genetics-task-data-visualisation/README.md

 ## Onboarding

-In the project directory `task/`, you can run:
+In the project directory, you can run:

 ### Run